pvto/pvto.github.io/_posts/2015-09-22-bleeding-an-ensemble-sort.md

 easier to sort than a cluttered one, at least when data is randomly placed:

 ![bin2-n5000-5e6](/assets/img/bleedsort4/bin2-n5000-5e6.png)

-*Chart 7: Bimodal binomial distribution, effect of shifting the peaks*
+Of course, quicksort performance was also degrading when binomial n was increasing, illustrated earlier.

 ##Uniform distributions

-Uniform distributions are easy to generate.
+Uniform distributions are easy to generate (with the exception of super-uniform data...).
 Sorting might be needed with 3D scenes or other spatially or temporally ordered series of events.

 Bleedsort performance seemed competitive up to 2e7 arrays, but then something strange happened:

 ![rnd-u.png](/assets/img/bleedsort4/rnd-u.png)
-*Chart 8: Sorting uniform distribution ```U(0,x)``` where x = array size*

-Actually there is a bug in sampling code that is frozen with Bleedsort4 for this post.
-I have a [fix](https://github.com/pvto/java-sort-experiments/commit/4490bdf11f3bf27d43f0d45bb534fd6b9d29b335) for this in an upper version, but it is not tested yet.
-I will release at least one new version, since there are some further ideas pending on my mind.
+Actually there is a bug in sampling code that was frozen for Bleedsort4.
+I made a [fix](https://github.com/pvto/java-sort-experiments/commit/4490bdf11f3bf27d43f0d45bb534fd6b9d29b335) for this in 4b and tested it a little in 5 (graph not available).

-To get back to uniform distributions, the following two charts show how when U distributes over a wider range, bleedsort4 heuristics shines over bleedsort3 and Arrays.sort:
+Following two charts show how
+when U distributes over a wide range, bleedsort4 heuristics shines over bleedsort3 and Arrays.sort:

 ![rnd-scatter-1e6.png](/assets/img/bleedsort4/rnd-scatter-1e6.png)
-*Chart 9: Sorting scattered uniform distribution ```U(0,1e^x * 1e6)```, array size 1,000,000*

 ![rnd-scatter-1e5.png](/assets/img/bleedsort4/rnd-scatter-1e5.png)
-*Chart 10: Sorting scattered uniform distribution ```U(0,1e^x * 1e5)```, array size 100,000*

 Next I wanted to vary the simple uniform distribution to make it appear more like some real datasets.